 On the other hand, students who read a series of disconnected articles fail to build the deeper understanding they need to understand how ideas connect to one another.
-They read one article about bee communication, another article about foreign policy in Iran, and a third one about basketball, and then teachers wonder why these students can’t retain anything from their reading and regard reading as a purposeless endeavor.
+They read one article about bee communication, another article about foreign policy in Iran, and a third one about basketball.
+The end result is that some students struggle to achieve reading gains because they can't retain what they encounter in these disconnected, fleeting texts and regard reading as a purposeless endeavor.

 Building a digital curriculum takes expertise and strategic planning.
 The vast array of text choices on the web creates new challenges for teachers who have to select and prioritize the texts available to them.
 Given the amount of time it takes and the mental bandwidth required, this is a task that is better tackled by an entire department, a curriculum specialist, or a trusted content provider rather than an individual teacher.

 - Craft your digital curriculum around sound learning principles: students should be reading sequenced text sets that build deep understanding of relevant topics.
 It’s not just the quantity of reading that counts, but also the content of those texts and how they relate to one another.

 - Rather than assigning the task of building this curriculum to individual teachers, leverage entire departments to craft coherent, sequenced digital curriculums that meet learning objectives and advance student knowledge.

 2. Assuming teachers will figure out digital texts on their own